chethan-gen/ecommerce-follow-along/README.md

  # Milestone 20: Backend endpoint for UserDetails
  * created endpoint for userDetails in backend
  * created user.jsx for userDetails in frontend

+ # Milestone 20: Backend endpoint for UserDetails
+ * created endpoint for userDetails in backend
+ * created User.jsx for userDetails in frontend.